natefinch/lumberjack/README.md

     // backup files is the computer's local time.
 The default is to use UTC
     // time.
     LocalTime bool `json:"localtime" yaml:"localtime"`

+    // Compress determines if the rotated log files should be compressed
+    // using gzip.
+The default is not to perform compression.
+    Compress bool `json:"compress" yaml:"compress"`
     // contains filtered or unexported fields
 }
 ```